manga-download/haruneko/docs/user-manual/setup.md

 3. Open the extracted directory and start the _hakuneko-app.exe_ binary

 ::: warning IMPORTANT
-In case the binary file is missing, ensure it was not removed by your anti-virus programm such as Windows Defender
+In case the binary file is missing, ensure that it was not removed by your anti-virus programm such as Windows Defender.
 :::

 ## MacOS

 1. Download the latest DMG image matching your architecture
 2. Mount and open the DMG image with Finder
-3. Copy the _HakuNeko.app_ application to your local Applications folder
+3. Copy the _HakuNeko.app_ application to your local _Applications_ folder
 4. Open Launchpad and start _HakuNeko_

 ::: warning IMPORTANT
-When MacOS complains that the application is damaged, launch a terminal alongside the _HakuNeko.app_ folder and remove the extended attributes
+When MacOS complains that the application is damaged, launch a terminal alongside the _HakuNeko.app_ folder and remove the extended attributes.
 ```zsh
 xattr -r -c ./HakuNeko.app
 ```
-When MacOS complains that the application can't be opened, launch a terminal alongside the _HakuNeko.app_ folder and add the executable permission
+When MacOS complains that the application can't be opened, launch a terminal alongside the _HakuNeko.app_ folder and add the executable permission.
 ```zsh
 chmod -R +X ./HakuNeko.app
 ```
 :::

 ::: warning IMPORTANT
-Ignore MacOS hints about unknown developers and continue, eventually make sure to unblock HakuNeko in _Settings » Privacy & Security_
+Confirm MacOS dialogs about verifying the application or an unknown developer with the _Done_ button.
+Afterwards make sure to unblock HakuNeko in _Settings » Privacy & Security_ with the _Open Anyway_ button.
 :::

 ## Linux